 A very unusual "Kabaischen" of the regional hiking trail "Minett Trail" can be found in Dudelange, one of the end (or starting) points of the hike through the Minett region.
 This hiker's hut, an elaborate steel and wood construction, is situated directly at the water surface.
-The "Kabaischen" is the unique result of a close collaboration between the artist Franck Miltgen, engineers and architects.
+The "Kabaischen" is the unique result of a close collaboration between the artist Franck Miltgen, engineers and architects of M3 Architecture.

 The construction is an intersection between sculpture and architecture.
 The inspiration for its shape was a rock face in the Haard-Hesselbierg-Staebierg nature reserve.
 A 3D scan was made of the rock face, then later reproduced out of steel and wood for the outside and inside walls.